trinodb/trino/docs/src/main/sphinx/connector/hive.md

 ```{include} table-redirection.fragment
 ```

-The connector supports redirection from Hive tables to Iceberg and Delta Lake tables with the following catalog configuration properties:
+The connector supports redirection from Hive tables to Iceberg, Delta Lake and Hudi tables with the following catalog configuration properties:

 - `hive.iceberg-catalog-name` for redirecting the query to {doc}`/connector/iceberg`
 - `hive.delta-lake-catalog-name` for redirecting the query to {doc}`/connector/delta-lake`
+- `hive.hudi-catalog-name` for redirecting the query to {doc}`/connector/hudi`

 ### File system cache